 Experiencing back-tax issues with the IRS creates a challenging environment to get the financing you need for working capital.

-If you owe the government money, and you have not arranged with the IRS to make payment on that obligation, the IRS has the authority to issue a lien against your assets.
+If you owe the government money and have not arranged with the IRS to make a payment on that obligation, the IRS has the authority to issue a lien against your assets.
 Including those that you have used as collateral for loans.
 This issuance includes potential liens and levies against your accounts receivable.
-Accounts receivables which you may want to factor to obtain needed funding.
+You may want to factor your accounts receivables to obtain funding.

-The IRS often makes a “wrongful levy.”
-For example, when a lender already has a prior secured interest or lien on the accounts receivable or other financial or physical assets.
+The IRS often makes a wrongful levy.
+For example, when a lender has a prior secured interest or lien on the accounts receivable or other financial or physical assets.
 The IRS DOES NOT conduct a lien search before issuing a levy.
 Thus, the IRS does not know whether you are using the assets it intends to levy as collateral.
 Even if the levy is wrongful, and the IRS had no legal right to those assets.
-It can be challenging, time-consuming and costly for you to get the assets back from the government.
+It can be challenging, time-consuming, and costly for you to get the assets back from the government.

 ARFunding.org is ahead of the curve in dealing with the back-taxes problem.
 We have the tools to ensure that you do not have any issues with the IRS.
 Especially those that could hinder your ability to factor your receivables.